Stay Safe During Natural Gas Emergency

 - When you reach a safe location, call 911 and Rock Energy at 866-752-4550.

-If you smell a strong odor:
+If you smell an odor:

 - Leave the area immediately!

-- Do not use a telephone or cell phone, light a match, turn on or off any light switches, flashlights, garage door openers, or other appliances because an electric arc might ignite the gas.
+- Do not use a telephone or cell phone, light a match, turn on or off any electrical switches, flashlights, garage door openers, or other appliances because an electric arc might ignite the gas.

 - Call Rock Energy at 866-752-4550 from a safe place to report the leak's location.